PavlyukVadim/criticaster.io/src/pages/posts/js-dictionary/index.md

 #### ```Wrapper```

-A function that wraps a function by adding new behaviour.
+A function that wraps a function by adding new behaviour:
 <details>
   <summary>🔎 example of Cancelable wrapper ...</summary>